codecleveland/manifesto/README.md

 - Centrally located (Independence is a good suggestion for hosting a meetup, but it'd be smart to find a building that has a bit of character which may be tough to find.)
 - Rotate between several different locations.

+#### Childcare
+- Provide childcare for meetups when requested so as to remove barriers for attendance.
+- Childcare isn’t commonly requested, so it’s often not something the average meetup organizer can't put a comparative amount of time into for one or two meetups out of the year.
+If a central organization ran it for the collective of area meetup groups, it could be more beneficial.
+- It should be free for attendees if food is free; if food is paid for by attendees it could also be paid.

 _want to help coordinate this? [submit a pull request](https://github.com/codecleveland/manifesto/fork)_

 ### Newsletter